Bridging Visual Intuition and Chemical Expertise: An Autonomous Analysis Framework for Nonadiabatic Dynamics Simulations via Mentor-Engineer-Student Collaboration: Results

-VisU accepts two input formats: (i) three mandatory XYZ files, that is, \texttt{ref.xyz} (reference geometry), \texttt{hopping.xyz} (all hopping geometries from NAMD trajectories), and \texttt{init.xyz} (corresponding initial geometries), or (ii) a single ZIP archive containing raw simulation outputs from any NAMD package.
+\subsubsubsection{Input files processing.} VisU accepts two input formats: (i) three mandatory XYZ files, that is, \texttt{ref.xyz} (reference geometry of ground-state minimum), \texttt{hopping.xyz} (all hopping geometries from NAMD trajectories), and \texttt{init.xyz} (corresponding initial geometries), or (ii) a single ZIP archive containing raw simulation outputs from any NAMD package.
 Although both approaches are allowed, the direct submission of the three XYZ files is highly recommended for routine analyses, as it saves tokens and eliminates any remaining risk of extraction errors.

-When a ZIP archive containing raw NAMD outputs is provided, the data preprocessing module extracts essential structural information and organizes it into the three standardized geometry files, \texttt{ref.xyz}, \texttt{hopping.xyz}, and \texttt{init.xyz}.
+When a ZIP archive containing raw NAMD outputs is provided, the \textit{Data Preprocessing} module extracts essential structural information and organizes it into the three standardized geometry files, \texttt{ref.xyz}, \texttt{hopping.xyz}, and \texttt{init.xyz}.
 This task is nontrivial because output files produced by different NAMD packages are often heterogeneous in format, inconsistent in structure, and highly package-specific, posing a significant challenge for defining a unified preprocessing pipeline.
 To address this issue, VisU relies on close coordination between the \textit{Engineer} and the \textit{Student}, where the former develops all preprocessing scripts and the latter executes them and provides feedback through automated validation.

 In this workflow, a carefully prompted programming \textit{Engineer}, built upon DeepSeek-V3.2, is responsible for generating all preprocessing scripts.
 Regardless of the NAMD package used to produce the raw outputs, the \textit{Engineer} dynamically constructs appropriate scripts based solely on the information contained in the ZIP archive.
 With minimal user-provided hints, the \textit{Engineer} and \textit{Student} collaboratively extract the relevant data and generate the three standardized geometry files without human supervision.